AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/ess-manage-data-metrics.md

 >
 >Requires [Admin permissions](../../administrator/user-management/user-management.md).

-Simply put, a metric is a measurement.
-In SQL and database structures, a metric is like a stored query over a variable period of time.
+Put, a metric is a measurement.
+In SQL and database structures, a metric is like a stored query over a variable period.

 In [!DNL MBI], you can use metrics to [create charts](../../data-user/reports/ess-rpt-build-visual.md).
-For example, the metric `revenue` is the total amount of orders.
+For example, the metric `revenue` is the total number of orders.
 The metric `average customer revenue per order` is what the average customer spends per order.

 When used in reports, metrics can be analyzed over a specified time period and [filtered or segmented](../../best-practices/segment-filter.md) by different categories.
 Consider analyzing average customer revenue grouped by gender - in this case, `average customer revenue per order` is the metric and gender is the grouping.

 ## Defining the Metric {#define}

-1. To create a new metric, click **[!UICONTROL Data** > **Metrics]**.
+1. To create a metric, click **[!UICONTROL Data** > **Metrics]**.

 1. Click **[!UICONTROL Create New Metric]**.